speceasy/speceasy/readme.md

 ## Dependencies

-One thing that wasn't mentioned in the above spec is that SpecEasy automatically instantiated your class under test for you, and gave you access to it through a variable called SUT (system under test).
+One thing that wasn't mentioned in the above spec is that SpecEasy automatically instantiated your class under test for you, and gave you access to it through a variable called `SUT` (system under test).
 But what if your SUT has dependencies?
 SpecEasy can handle that for you too, either automatically, or you can determine what values to use for your class.

-Let's say I have a class that takes in two variables
+Let's say I have a class that takes in two dependencies as constructor parameters:

     public class CarService
     {
         private readonly ICar car;
         private readonly IDriver driver;

         public CarService(ICar car, IDriver driver)
         {
             this.car = car;
             this.driver = driver;
         }

         public void Drive()
         {
             // Make the driver drive the car
         }